 - Ask: If you are short by just a few thousand dollars, it never hurts to ask.
 By the end of the school year, admission offices know who has accepted financial aid offers and how full their class will be.
 They might be able to find enough money to get you in.

 - File: One big reason students fall short is that they don’t file the FAFSA.
 Some families don’t submit this crucial form for any number of reasons.
-You may not qualify for financial aid if you do, but you definitely will not qualify for financial aid if you don’t.
-In fact, NerdWallet estimated that 2014's high-school grads missed out on $2.7 billion in financial aid because of incomplete or un-submitted FAFSAs.
-Results showed that the average amount of money left on the table per eligible high school graduate who didn’t apply was $1,861.
+You may not qualify for financial aid if you do, file but you definitely will not qualify for financial aid if you don’t file.

 - Provide an update: If you did submit a FAFSA, but your financial situation has changed dramatically since then, contact the college and explain what happened.
 Be prepared to offer substantial documentation to support your claim.

 - Get a scholarship: Perhaps you slacked off on the scholarship search while doing everything else, but it is time to pick up again on that quest.
 Scholarships are available year-round for a wide variety of interests and abilities.
-There is probably one that is just right for you.
+There might be one that is just right for you.

-- Sell something: You’d be surprised at the amount of money you have lying around in “stuff” you’re not using.
-Hold a garage sale, put it on e-Bay, or sell it at a flea market to raise extra cash.
+- Sell something: You’d be surprised at the amount of money you have lying around in the stuff you’re not using.
+Hold a garage sale, list your unused items on eBay, or try selling at a flea market to raise extra cash.
 If you’re artistic or creative, you can make something that can be sold at craft shows or online.

-- Work as a car service driver: If you have your own car and are a responsible driver with proper insurance, you might want to sign up with one of the ride-hailing companies once you get on-campus.
+- Work as a car service driver: If you have a car and are a responsible driver with proper insurance, you might want to sign up with one of the ride-hailing companies once you get on campus.
 There are plenty of students without cars who will gladly pay you to take them around.

 - Open a bank account: Take some of that money and save it.
-Compare offers from local banks as some of them are willing to pay good money as an incentive to attract new customers and students.
+Compare offers from local banks, as some of them may offer incentives to attract new customers and students.
 Look for a low-fee account that has a cash bonus for new customers.
 You can also put your money in a high-interest savings or checking account where it can earn money.